ServiceStack/servicestack.net/MyApp/_podcasts/2025-12-05_angular-template.md

 ---
-title: New Angular 19 ASP.NET Core Identity Auth Tailwind SPA Template
+title: New .NET 10 + Angular 21 Identity Auth Tailwind SPA Template
-summary: Introducing our new Angular 19 IdentityAuth Tailwind Template with DarkMode and support for RxJS and Signals dev models
+summary: Introducing our new Angular 21 IdentityAuth Tailwind Template with DarkMode and support for RxJS and Signals dev models
 tags: [angular,templates,identity-auth,autoquery]
 author: Demis Bellot
 url: https://media.servicestack.com/podcasts/angular-template.mp3
 media: {size:8399660,duration:802.968000,format:mp3}
 ---

-This episode covers the new Angular 19 template for ASP.NET Core that streamlines single-page application development with built-in Identity authentication and Tailwind CSS v4 for styling, including dark mode.
+In this episode, we introduce our **new full-stack Single Page Application (SPA) template** built for high-performance web development.

-The template offers a customizable data grid and reusable input components with validation.
+We explore how this modern foundation combines the latest frontend features of **Angular 21**—including Signals and Standalone Components—with a robust **.NET 10 backend** powered by ServiceStack v10, delivering high-performance APIs and **AutoQuery CRUD** out of the box.

-It supports both RxJS Observables and Angular Signals for reactivity, providing developers with flexible options for state management.
-Several example features like a home page, weather data display, a ToDo application, and booking management showcase the template's capabilities.
+We walk through the developer experience improvements, from integrated **ASP.NET Core Identity Authentication** to utility-first styling with **Tailwind CSS 4** and dark mode support, plus a unified development workflow featuring Hot Module Replacement (HMR).

-The template aims to provide a robust foundation with essential features for building modern web applications.
+We also discuss how the included AGENTS.md documentation enables seamless **AI-assisted development** by providing project context to tools like Claude.
+Finally, we cover the **deployment-ready** setup with automated workflows for containerization and one-command Kamal deployment.